 Think of one of the first lessons we all learn when it comes to any kind of crisis: Don’t panic.

 While some organizations went straight into crisis mode back in March, others took a few breaths along with taking realistic stock of the situation.
 Associations learned to make adjustments and adapt to changing realities.
 Perhaps aggressive membership-boosting initiatives were postponed.
 Or events cancelled.
-Whatever the case, many associations adopted a pivot and prioritize approach to remaining operational for their members.
+Whatever the case, many associations adopted a pivot and prioritize approach to remaining operational for their association members.

 Sure, some associations had to say goodbye to some employees or even reduce offerings to members.
 Staying the course is paying off for many now, though, as the country begins moving closer to our eventual recovery.
 “Our members are still reaching out to us and it feels rewarding to know we are still here for them,” says one professional services association based in Arizona.
 “We’ll be back to full capacity before too long.”

-#2: Warmth and Empathy Matter to Members
+#2: Warmth and Empathy Matter to Association Members

 Speaking of being there for members, the strongest associations throughout this period are taking an empathetic approach.
-They’re softening their overall communications and making efforts to understand what members are going through–on an ongoing basis.
+They’re softening their overall communications and making efforts to understand what association members are going through–on an ongoing basis.
 In some cases, membership fees and dues deadlines have been forgiven/delayed.

-Members are dealing with uncertainty on multiple fronts.
+Association members are dealing with uncertainty on multiple fronts.
 Of course there are financial concerns, but in a health pandemic a number of worries are on people’s minds.
 A people-first mindset helps associations connect and develop trust with members.
 This is true any time, obviously.
 But in 2020, it’s almost a lifeline.

 A couple of associations we work with have developed marketing tactics around this idea.
 Friendly, even humorous notes from Board Chairs and Directors have made their way into official newsletters.
 Social media accounts are featuring more personal testimonials and encouraging members to connect virtually.